Hands-On Fundraising

 Don’t leave your donors wondering (Photo thanks to Jade)

-Well, not today.
-Today I’m writing as a donor.
+But today I’m writing as a donor.
 And about communications that reduce me to a number on a list.
-That don’t see me as ME, but as one of many.
+That don’t see me as ME but as one of many.

 Fundraisers, your donors are not an ATM.
 They’re not names on a list.
 And they’re not all the same.